NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 What Jesus said was no mistake but deliberately meant to make people believe he is equal in substance with God, in other words that he is God.

+## John 5: 19

+> For whatever the Father does, that the Son does likewise.

+The Son not only has the authority but also the power to do everything that God the Father does.
+Can it be said about any creature that they can do **everything** that God can do?
+Logically no. Only God, the uncreated, can do everything that God does.

 ## John 5: 21

 > For as the Father raises the dead and gives them life, so also the Son gives life to whom he will.